top of page

 We primarily serve youth and adults who face barriers to accessing traditional mental health care, often due to cost, stigma, or difficulty engaging with clinical settings.
 We are especially effective for individuals who are neurodivergent or experience anxiety, social isolation, or executive function challenges.

 Through roleplay (D&D), digital collaboration (Minecraft), design (LEGO), and focus (Miniature Painting), participants rehearse skills like conflict resolution, impulse control, sustained attention, and empathy.
-These learned behaviors are then discussed, reinforced, and practiced for use in their daily lives.
+These learned behaviours are then discussed, reinforced, and practiced for use in their daily lives.

 Mind Forge is established as a not-for-profit organization (actively seeking charity status).
 Our primary funding comes from government grants (federal and provincial) and private donations, not client fees.
 This model allows us to subsidize the true cost of professional care, making it accessible to those who need it most.